Career Timeline of Al Horford: Major Achievements and Milestones

 In 2005, Al Horford helped the Florida Gators win the Southeastern Conference tournament championship.

-December 2006: Return from Injury Against Ohio State
+December 2006: Returned from Injury Against Ohio State

-In December 2006, Al Horford returned from injury to play against Ohio State, limiting Greg Oden to 7 points and helping the Gators win.
+In December 2006, Al Horford returned from an injury to play against the third-ranked Ohio State Buckeyes, holding Greg Oden to a season-low seven points and contributing 11 points and 11 rebounds in a Gators victory.

-In 2006, Al Horford, playing for the Florida Gators, was the starting center on their National Collegiate Athletic Association (NCAA) national championship team.
+In 2006, Al Horford, playing for the Florida Gators, was the starting center on the team that won the National Collegiate Athletic Association (NCAA) national championship.

-In 2006, the Florida Gators, with Al Horford, won the NCAA tournament and the school's first national title, defeating UCLA in the championship game.
+In 2006, the Florida Gators, with Al Horford contributing 14 points and seven rebounds, defeated UCLA to win the school's first national title in the NCAA tournament.

-On March 4, 2007, Al Horford scored exactly 14 points in the final home game against Kentucky to reach 1,000 career points.
+On March 4, 2007, in the final home game of the season against Kentucky, Al Horford became the fourth player on his team to score 1,000 career points.

-On April 2, 2007, the Gators repeated as national champions, with the same starting lineup, defeating Ohio State 84-75.
+On April 2, 2007, Al Horford and the Florida Gators repeated as national champions, defeating Ohio State by a score of 84-75.

-On June 28, 2007, Al Horford was selected by the Atlanta Hawks with the third overall pick in the 2007 NBA draft.
+On June 28, 2007, Al Horford was selected by the Atlanta Hawks as the third overall pick in the 2007 NBA draft.

 In 2007, Al Horford signed his rookie scale contract with the Atlanta Hawks.

-In 2007, Al Horford won a second consecutive NCAA national championship and was drafted third overall by the Atlanta Hawks in the NBA draft.
+In 2007, Al Horford won his second consecutive NCAA national championship with the Florida Gators.
+Later that year, he was drafted third overall in the NBA draft by the Atlanta Hawks.

 2009: Outstanding Season

-November 1, 2010: Contract Extension with the Hawks
+November 1, 2010: Signed Contract Extension with Hawks

 On November 1, 2010, Al Horford signed a five-year, $60 million contract extension with the Atlanta Hawks.

-In 2011, Al Horford was an All-Star for the second straight year and a member of the Atlanta team that won the Shooting Stars Competition.
-He was also named Third-Team All-NBA.
+During the 2011 NBA All-Star Weekend, Al Horford was selected as an All-Star for the second straight year and won the Shooting Stars Competition as a member of the Atlanta team.

 On February 27, 2013, Al Horford scored a career-high 34 points in a 102-91 victory over the Utah Jazz.